Easy Sugar Free Strawberry Pavlova: a super yummy treat and just 4g carbs!

 How to make easy sugar free strawberry pavlova.

 1 egg white will yield 2 meringue nests for the pavlova.
-All you need to do is whisk egg white and erythritol to infinity and beyond.
+All you need to do is whisk egg white, erythritol and a pinch of guar gum to infinity and beyond.
 Spoon half the mixture onto an oven tray, shape it so as to resemble a bird’s nest and repeat with the other half of the mixture.
 Then bake for ages on low temperature to allow the egg mix to dry up all the way through.

 Once you have your meringue nests, you can decide how to make your easy sugar free strawberry pavlova.
 If you’ve never tried it topped with vanilla ice cream, whipped cream and berries, I urge you to do so.
 It is to die for.
 On this occasion, I couldn’t be bothered to make sugar free ice cream, so I stuck with the classic meringue-cream-fruit combo.